blomqvist/thesis/Report/report.md

 Together with the new interface the system with all its components was implemented and simulated using a handful of tools with great results.
 We had to monitor the performance of the CAN bus to avoid loss in performance.
 The new prototype is very modular and potent, making it easy to use and easy to expand.
 We worked closely with the people that would use this system to adapt the result to the specifications desired.

-There is much work to be done for this system to go live but we have created a reasonable foundation for further development and the results works as validation of the idea.
+There is much work to be done for this system to go live but we have created a reasonable foundation for further development and the results work as validation of the idea.

 ##6.1 Future work